 Fieldwork to Capstone Pathway: Level II fieldwork is divided into two experiences in distinctly different practice areas.
 The first level II fieldwork experience is full-time for 12 weeks during the summer of the second year in the program.
 During the full time Level II experience, students are not permitted to participate in any other academic coursework.
-The second level II fieldwork is part of a fieldwork to capstone pathway which occurs across the entire third year of the program.
-The second level II fieldwork is 20 hours/week for 24 weeks across the fall and spring semesters.
+The second level II fieldwork is the first part of the fieldwork to capstone pathway which occurs across the entire third year of the program.
+The second level II fieldwork is 20 hours/week for a minimum of 24 weeks across the fall and spring semesters.
 Third-year courses will be taken concurrently with the fieldwork experience.
 The Doctoral Capstone Experience is 14 full-time weeks during the summer semester of the third year in the same practice setting as the second level II fieldwork.

 The student must register for two units of OT 636 (Fieldwork with Seminar) for their first Level II fieldwork experience.
-For the second level II fieldwork students will register for one unit of OT 636 in the fall and one unit in the spring.
+For the second level II fieldwork, students will register for one unit of OT 636 in the Fall and one unit in the Spring.
 Students are NOT permitted to attend Level II fieldwork unless they are registered for the course.
 Successful completion of 4 units of OT 636 is required for the entry-level doctoral degree in occupational therapy, and for NBCOT certification eligibility.
 If a student is on probationary status, Level II fieldwork may be postponed.
-Fieldwork Prerequisites:
+A student may repeat an unsuccessful Level II Fieldwork only once.
+If a student fails TWO level II fieldworks, they will be dismissed from the occupational therapy doctorate program, will be ineligible for credentialing by NBCOT, and will not be able to practice occupational therapy.